iTwin/itwin-cli/CONTRIBUTING.md

-# Contributing to iTwin CLI
+# Contributing to iTwin Platform CLI

-Welcome, and thank you for your interest in contributing to the **iTwin CLI**! 🚀
+Welcome, and thank you for your interest in contributing to the **iTwin Platform CLI**! 🚀
 There are many ways to contribute, from reporting bugs and suggesting improvements to submitting pull requests.

 ---

 ## **Providing Feedback & Reporting Issues**
-Your feedback is essential to improving the iTwin CLI.
+Your feedback is essential to improving the iTwin Platform CLI.
 If you've found a bug or have a feature request, please report it.

 ### **1. Check for Existing Issues**
 Before creating a new issue, search the [open issues](https://github.com/iTwin/itwin-cli/issues) to see if it has already been reported.
 If you find a similar issue: